ms-iot/iot-core-azure-dm-client/README.md

 ## Overview

-Device Management allows operators to remotely configure and monitor thousands or hundreds of thousands of devices simultaneously.
+Device Management allows operators to remotely configure and monitor up to hundreds of thousands of devices simultaneously.

 The operators may do the configuration at a time when the target devices are not even online.
 They would also want to know the status of each device, and whether the configuration has been applied succeessfully or not.